A Beginner’s Guide to Rainbow Shark Care

 Is Your Current Tank Suitable For a Rainbow Shark?

-Keeping a rainbow shark in your community fish tank would provide it with a burst of color like nothing else.
+Keeping a rainbow shark in your community fish tank would provide it with a burst of activity like nothing else.

 Given the right conditions and dietary requirements, the fish is going to thrive and would likely not cause any problems by getting aggressive.

-The best part about keeping a rainbow shark is that they are not picky eaters and keeping up with their dietary requirements would be a breeze.
+The best part about keeping these fish is that they are not picky eaters and keeping up with their dietary requirements would be a breeze.

 Whilst they are not the highest-maintenance fish out there, they are definitely not suitable for a beginner fish-keeping enthusiast.